You CAN draw and paint

 I’m both an artist and an art educator so I get the best of both worlds!

-I get to draw and paint a myriad of subjects in any media that either I or my commissioner desire.
+I get to draw and paint a myriad of subjects in any media that either my patrons or I desire.
 Having enjoyed creating those works of art I know that when they are sold they will give years of pleasure to their new owners.
+Then I also get to see my students blossom and progress as they learn how to create their own unique works of art.

 Discovering why those methods worked became my first degree dissertation topic and then a life-long interest.